21 Best Singer Websites (Examples) 2026

 Sierra Hull has a semi-single-page layout with a sticky navigation bar that lets you quickly jump (first five links) to the desired section.
 The other five links open new pages to learn more about Sierra.

-The home page has a subscription form and an embedded playlist right before the footer to enjoy Sierra’s tunes on the spot.
+The home page features a subscription form and an embedded playlist, located just before the footer, allowing you to enjoy Sierra’s tunes on the spot.

 Note: Grow your music career by growing your email list – integrate a newsletter subscription form into your website.